Wered6/UE5-StyleGuide/README.md

 <a name="structure-folder-names-no-unicode"></a>
 <a name="3.1.3"></a>

-### 3.1.3 Never Use Unicode Characters And Other Symbols
+### 3.1.3 Never use Unicode characters and other symbols

 If one of your game characters is named 'Zoë', its folder name should be `Zoe`.
 Unicode characters can be worse than [Spaces](#3.1.2) for engineering tool, and some parts of UE5 don't support Unicode characters in paths either.